 Experiencing feelings of sadness, nostalgia and discontent is common after returning home from a vacation or trip around the world.
 Even after two-week vacations people experience the post travel blues and are unhappy returning to their monotonous routines.
-Now if you have only ever taken a short holiday, you wouldn’t have experienced the same level of post travel blues as me, but to anyone who has sold all their belonging, packed their lives into a bag and lived overseas, HOLA!
-I know you feel me.
+Now if you have only ever taken a short holiday, you wouldn’t have experienced the same level of post travel blues as someone who has sold all their belonging, packed their lives into a bag and moved overseas.

-I returned to Australia a year of backpacking and spent weeks struggling to settle into reality.
+When I returned to Australia after a year of backpacking I spent weeks struggling to settle in.
 Looking back I have put together a list of things I should have done to reduce my post travel blues.
 I recommend you take my advice and…

 You probably will!
-Sure you will get home, it will be exciting to see your family and friends, visit your favorite café and head to your favorite local spot, but once the “honey moon” phase ends, you will want to be on the next plane out.
+Sure, you will get home, it will be exciting to see your family and friends, visit your favourite café and head to your favourite local spot, but once the “honeymoon” phase ends, you will want to be on the next plane out.

 When we travel, we learn so much, and change so much, but don’t often realize this until we are back at home, where nothing else has changed.
 Your friends and family will be working full-time, settled into their routines and living their lives.
 Expect to feel lost and displaced on return, but don’t let it stop you.